redwoodjs/redwoodjs-com-archive/docs/services.md

 >
 > No. Generally, in a full-stack application, Services will concern themselves with getting data in and out of a database.
 The libraries we use for this, like Prisma, do not run in the browser.
 However, even if it did, it would happily pass on whatever SQL-equivalent commands you give it, like `db.user.deleteMany()`, which would remove all user records!
 That kind of power in the hands of the client would wreck havoc the likes of which you have never seen.

 Service functions can also call each other.
-For example, that theoretical Service function that handles transferring money between two accounts: it certainly comes in handy when a user initiates a transfer through a GraphQL call, but our business logic for what contitutes a transfer lives in that function.
+For example, that theoretical Service function that handles transferring money between two accounts: it certainly comes in handy when a user initiates a transfer through a GraphQL call, but our business logic for what constitutes a transfer lives in that function.
 That function should be the only one responsible for moving money between two accounts, so we should make use of it anywhere we need to do a transfer—imagine an async task that moves $100 between a checking and savings account every 1st of the month.

 ```
 ┌───────────┐      ┌───────────┐